FAQ’s and more

-There is a risk of injury from touching any form of heater and Herschel panels are no different.
-However, a key benefit of Herschel panels, unlike conventional heaters, is that they can be mounted higher up on walls or ceilings – reducing the likelihood of accidentally touching them or falling against them.
+There is a risk of injury from touching any form of heater and infrared panels are no different.
+However, a key benefit of infrared panels, unlike conventional heaters, is that they can be mounted higher up on walls or ceilings – reducing the likelihood of accidentally touching them or falling against them.
 We always advise this, especially in areas where young children or the elderly are present.

 The reason that you can touch Herschel panels without immediately injuring yourself is because a Herschel infrared panel typically has a heat energy or “watt density” of 0.09 watts per cm2 – an energy level that the skin can absorb and conduct away from the area of contact.

 It is not the temperature that does the damage but the heat energy in the object.

 A kettle, for example, typically has a watt density of between 15 – 30 watts per cm2.
 The skin cannot absorb and conduct away this level of energy and consequently scalds on the area of contact.
 Yet, both the Herschel IR panel and the kettle are at 100C.